-If the Fund leverages through borrowing or issuing preferred shares its expenses will increase.
+If the Fund uses leverage, its expenses will increase.
 Borrowing costs include interest payments on any borrowings and other fees in connection with borrowing (such as loan syndication fees or commitment and administrative fees in connection with a line of credit).
-The

-Fund might also be required to maintain minimum average balances with a bank lender, which, along with the other fees mentioned above, would increase the cost of borrowing over the stated interest rate.
+The Fund might also be required to maintain minimum average balances with a bank lender, which, along with the other fees mentioned above, would increase the cost of borrowing over the stated interest rate.
 The issuance of preferred shares would involve offering expenses and other costs, including dividend payments, which would be borne indirectly by the common stockholders.
-Fluctuations in interest rates on borrowings and short-term debt or in the dividend rates on any preferred shares issued could reduce cash available for dividends on common shares.
+Increases in interest rates on borrowings and short-term debt or in the dividend rates on any preferred shares issued could reduce cash available for dividends on common shares.

-In addition, borrowings pursuant to credit agreements may result in the Fund being subject to certain covenants, such as those relating to asset coverage and portfolio composition, that may affect the Fund's ability to pay dividends and other distributions on common shares in certain instances.
-The Fund may also be required to pledge its assets to the lenders in connection with certain types of borrowings.
+In addition, borrowings pursuant to credit agreements may result in the Fund being subject to certain covenants, such as those relating to asset coverage and portfolio composition that may affect the Fund's ability to pay dividends and other distributions on common shares in certain instances.
+The Fund may also be required to pledge its assets to the lenders in connection with certain types of borrowings, the Fund and market price of the common shares will tend to decline if market interest rates rise.

-Interest Rate and Related Risks.
-Interest rate risk is the risk that debt securities will decline in value because of changes in market interest rates.
-Generally, when market interest rates rise, the value of debt securities decline, and vice versa.
-The Fund's investment in such securities means that the net asset value and market price of the common shares will tend to decline if market interest rates rise.
 During periods of rising interest rates, the average life of certain types of securities in which the Fund will invest may be extended because of slower than expected principal payments.
-This may lock in a below market interest rate, increase the security's duration (the estimated period until the principal and interest are paid in full) and reduce the value of the security.
+This may lock in a below market interest rate, increase the security's duration (the estimated period until principal and interest are paid in full) and reduce the value of the security.
 This is known as extension risk.
 During periods of declining interest rates, the issuer of a security may exercise its option to prepay principal earlier than scheduled, forcing the Fund to reinvest in lower yielding securities.
 This is known as call or prepayment risk.
 Lower-grade securities frequently have call features that allow the issuer to repurchase the security prior to its stated maturity.
 An issuer may redeem a lower-grade obligation if the issuer can refinance the debt at a lower cost due to declining interest rates or an improvement in the credit standing of the issuer.
+The prices of long-term debt obligations generally fluctuate more than prices of short-term debt obligations as interest rates change.
+Because the Fund will normally have an intermediate portfolio duration (i.e., a three- to fifteen-year time frame), the Fund's net asset value and market price per share will tend to fluctuate more in response to changes in market interest rates than if the Fund invested mainly in short-term debt securities.